kubev2v/forklift-must-gather/README.md

 Pods in CDI namespace | Description | Filtering process
 --- | --- | ---
 (all) | All pods in CDI namespace, filtered logs of containerized disk import components | grep by Plan, VM, DV names

-Log files which are empty (e.g. no content in pod log or empty result after applying filter) are ommited from the must-gather archive.

 ### Targeted gathering objects diagram